delta-one/dell-xps-15-9570-debian-linux/README.md

 $ optirun glxinfo|grep "OpenGL renderer"
 OpenGL renderer string: GeForce GTX 1050 Ti with Max-Q Design/PCIe/SSE2
 ```
+It's possible you might have to install additional packages like `libgl1-mesa-glx`.

 ### Battery
 My battery initially showed a capacity of 87 Whr.
 Draining the battery completely until the computer shuts down automatically and then fully recharging it a couple of times (as [suggested by Dell](https://dell.to/2JJejor)) increased the capacity to 91.5 Whr.